Trump slams Google search as 'rigged' — but it's not

 Executives from Facebook (FB), Twitter and Google have been asked to testify in front of the Senate Intelligence Committee about censorship and election interference on September 5.

--- CNN's Betsy Klein contributed to this report from Washington.
+-- CNN's Betsy Klein and Jeremy Diamond contributed to this report from Washington.